 The easiest way to integrate Stripe is via Checkout, an embedded tool that takes care of building an HTML form, validating user input, and securing your customers' card data.
 Using Checkout, sensitive credit card information is sent directly to Stripe, and does not touch your server.
 Stripe returns to your site a token representation of the card, and this token can then be used in a charge request.

 Checkout is a fairly high-level solution.
-For a more custom approach, you can instead use Stripe with your own payment form via Stripe.js.
+For a more custom approach, you can create your own payment form using Stripe.js and Elements.

 To see Checkout in action, click the button below, filling in the resulting form with: